Managing Queen Cats – Helping Cats Give BirthLast updated: August 2, 2016

-Queens usually have little issues delivering (queening) if the location is secure.
+Queening is what it is called when a cat gives birth.
+Queen cats usually have little issues queening if the location is secure.
 Pregnant cats should have a nesting area they are confined to for seven days before expected delivery.
 The queening box or cage area must be free from other cats and humans whom she's uncomfortable with.
 If a queen is disturbed by her environment, she will delay birth until she can find a more desirable, quieter location.
 Queen comfort encourages timely labor and delivery.

 - Create a closet effect for the cage with barriers.
 Cardboard or towels work well.